-Dignity is a crucial human right60 and can be seen as the compass to protect and promote other human rights (Gewirth, 1992).
+Dignity is a crucial human right156 and can be seen as the compass to protect and promote other human rights (Gewirth, 1992).
 In other words, dignity is the underlying value and cause for other human rights (Shultziner & Rabinovici, 2012).
 Whilst the importance in international law is clear, the general understanding of the concept is less so (Becker, 2001; Jacobs, 2016).

 Although many definitions are available from different perspectives, in the definition adopted here human dignity is defined as 'self-worth' and violations of dignity are seen as "humiliation and other threats and injuries to people's self-worth" (Shultziner & Rabinovici, 2012, p.
 109).
 Respecting a person's dignity, therefore, requires respecting their self-worth (Killmister, 2010).
 Self-worth is associated with upholding an individual's personal integrity and their sense of being both valued and respected (Shultziner & Rabinovici, 2012).
 Treatment with dignity should be "a process of reflecting worth and value back to the individual through word or deed" (Jacobson, 2007, p.
 295).
 Dignity in this context then relates to the substance and the style of interaction.
 That is, what is done and how.
 Parent (1992, p.
 47) defines this as "to be entitled not to be subject to or victimized by unjust attitudes or acts of contempt".
-Focus should be on treatment that encourages self-worth and integrity of the victim
+Focus should be on treatment that encourages self-worth and integrity of the victim (Jacobson, 2007).
+When the dignity of a person is not respected, it is likely that humiliation is experienced, which can be defined as "diminishing and lowering a person physically, psychologically, symbolically, publicly, individually, or collectively" (Shultziner & Rabinovici, 2012, p.
+111).

-60 UN General Assembly, Universal Declaration of Human Rights, 10 December 1948, 217 A (III).
+156 UN General Assembly, Universal Declaration of Human Rights, 10 December 1948, 217 A (III).